Thor-DraperJr/AI-Red-Teaming-Workshop/workshop/Module 1 - Participant ML Notebook Setup Instructions.md

 > Note: Storage authentication now relies on Microsoft Entra ID (managed identity).
 If you need to verify or change it, see the prerequisites section in Module 2.

-\n## Execute installs, imports, and credential login Open the `AIRT.ipynb` file.
+## Execute installs, imports, and credential login
+Open the `AIRT.ipynb` file.

 ![Initial Install](../images/4-InitialInstall.png)